YourGPT/web-sdk/examples/js-woocommerce-copilot/README.md

 Once installed and activated, the YourGPT chatbot widget will automatically appear on your WooCommerce store.
 Customers can interact with it using natural language commands such as:

 - "Show me all products"
-- "Find pasta dishes under $15"
+- "Find products under $15"
 - "Add spaghetti to my cart"
 - "View my cart"
 - "Proceed to checkout"
 - "Show my previous orders"
 - "Repeat my last order"

+## Core AI Actions

+Here are the specific AI actions the script is configured to handle:

 ### 🔄 Dynamic URL Handling